In my humble opinion, what you can and should be reasonably willing to do to snag an autograph of your favourite

 7) being security guys

-As for me, I already ticked all the above boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising as well as for fake merchandising (both are likely to come from the same factory in China, in any case), but you should never pay to meet your heroes.
+As for me, I already ticked all these boxes except for one (guess which one), and my point is: it’s OK to pay for a live show, for a CD, for official merchandising if you can really tell the difference from fake merchandising as both are likely to come from the same factory in China – but you should never pay to meet your heroes.

-Those who pay for a meet and greet cheat life.
+Those who pay for a meet and greet disrespect life.

-I had this in mind that afternoon in December 2006 as I was riding my moped through Via del Corso, in Rome – where – at a large music store – the band I had loved as a kid was holding a meet and greet for fans.
+I had this in mind that afternoon of December 2006 as I was riding my moped through Via del Corso, in Rome – where – at a large music store – the band I had loved as a kid was holding a meet and greet for fans.

-Take That had just got back together after exactly 10 years since they’d split in 1996, and they were now touring internationally to promote Beautiful World, their first album after the reunion.
+Take That were getting together again after 10 years since they’d split in 1996, and they were now touring internationally to promote Beautiful World, their first album since the reunion.

 With your wristband, you can see the boys for about 10 seconds and get your copy signed.

 Without the wristband, you are out.

-I hadn’t bought the new album and didn’t have any wristband on me.
+I hadn’t bought the new album and didn’t have any wristbands on me.

 I was also sceptical about the reunion.

-The 90s were over.
-They weren’t kids anymore and we weren’t kids anymore either.
+The 1990s were over.
+They weren’t kids anymore and we the fans weren’t kids anymore either.
+Neither Mark Owen, Gary Barlow nor Howard Donald had succeeded as musicians.

-Neither Mark, Gary or Howard had succeeded as musicians on their own, while Robbie Williams had been biting the hand that was paying his bills, and though – like some sort of a merciless life metaphor – he was the only having a really successful solo career.
+Robbie Williams was still angry and kept biting the hand that once fed him – and still, like some sort of a merciless life metaphor – he was the only one having a successful solo career.

 But he had also become a drug addict.

 The rest of the band had spent the past 10 years struggling between either depression and alcoholism, or both.
-Robbie wasn’t in, and Jason was about to quit.
+Robbie wasn’t in, and Jason Orange was about to quit.

 The dream was over, and the reunion didn’t make any sense to me.

-But when that morning I woke up in my bed, I felt so powerfully strong that my place, my people and all of me belonged there.
+But when I woke up that morning, I felt so powerfully strong that my place, my people and all of me belonged there.

 I had no choice.